Welcome to the website of the old Aberdare Boys’ Grammar

 if possible.
 To see full details of what has been added recently, click the link

 shown below ‘Latest Additions’ in the column on the left.
 Thank you again to all

 those who have already made contributions by writing short articles or by sending

 Aberdare Community School

-Past students can keep abreast of the building developments
+Past students can keep abreast of the developments

-at the new Aberdare Community School by visiting its website,
+at the newly opened Aberdare Community School by visiting its